PlanktoScope/PlanktoScope/controller/README.md

 ## Architecture

 Each feature of the hardware is controlled by a separate process.
-Processes communicate between each other and with external clients using MQTT.
+Processes communicate between each other and with external clients using ..

 Please note the following particularity of Python processes